-I am interested in the computational principles that underlie sensorimotor learning and memory in the human brain.
-I conduct theory-driven behavioural experiments to investigate how people adapt their movements in environments that switch.
+I am interested in the computational principles that underlie sensorimotor learning and memory in the brain.
+I conduct theory-driven behavioural experiments to investigate how the humans motor system learns to control a plant with dynamics that switch.

 I also study the role of control points in the representations of object dynamics and the interaction between impedance control and motor adaptation.
 More generally, I am interested in leveraging insights and methods from machine learning in neuroscience.

 A list of my publications can be found at Google Scholar.

 - Heald JB, Ingram JN, Flanagan JR, Wolpert DM (2018) “Multiple motor memories are learned to control different points on a tool.”
 Nat Hum Behav.
 2(4): 300-311